 Once that was down I start with the pastel pencils.
 I have also discovered that I can pick up pigment from my soft pastel sticks with the sofft tools to apply colour in a similar way to the pans.
 It is really handy as I don’t have many colour in my panpastel collection yet.

-I am really beginning to enjoy the panpastels for my pet portraits.
+I am really beginning to enjoy the panpastels for my pet portraits now I am beginning to grasp how the work and understand their capabilities better.

 Last but not least Coco